The Machine That Outlived Its Mandate

 When Roe v.
 Wade was overturned in 2022, professors of women’s and gender studies directly and publicly attributed enrollment increases to the Dobbs decision.
 The political crisis produced institutional growth.
 That is not advocacy responding to need.
 That is an industry responding to market conditions.

-The Clinical Trials Complication: When the Knowledge Gap Argument Is Legitimate
+When the Knowledge Gap Argument Is Legitimate

 A challenge frequently levelled at the NIH funding disparity argument is that women’s health is genuinely less understood than men’s — and that increased funding is therefore corrective rather than preferential.
 The evidence supporting that claim is real, and intellectual honesty requires saying so plainly.

 However — and this is the layer that neither side discusses — the 1993 mandate applied to human clinical trials only.
 The foundational research layer beneath those trials has never been equivalently corrected.
 As of recent analysis, approximately 80% of non-clinical studies still use only male animals.
 Less than half of scientific studies report the sex of their cells at all — and where they do, 70% use cells from males.
-The 2016 NIH policy requiring sex-disaggregated data in preclinical research was a step forward, but researchers themselves note that accountability for following through remains limited.

 This produces a paradox the funding debate almost never confronts: more money is being spent on women’s health research built on a male-biology foundation.
 The clinical-level investment is real.
 The pipeline it funds is still biased at the preclinical level.
 Spending more at the top of a skewed pipeline does not automatically close a knowledge gap generated at the bottom.

 The honest accounting therefore requires holding two things simultaneously.
 The historical exclusion of women from clinical research was real and produced documented harm that justifies corrective funding.
 And the narrative that increased NIH dollar allocation solves the knowledge gap is incomplete — because the knowledge gap lives primarily in research culture and methodology assumptions baked into decades of foundational science, not primarily in the budget line.
 That is a research design problem, not a funding problem.
-And conflating the two conveniently generates ongoing budget justification while the actual structural bias at the preclinical level remains substantially unaddressed.
+Conflating the two conveniently generates ongoing budget justification while the actual structural bias at the preclinical level remains substantially unaddressed.

-IV.
-The Measurement Problem
+V. The Measurement Problem

 The most consequential asymmetry is not in funding or institutions.
 It is in measurement itself.
 We have built extensive, sophisticated tools for measuring female disadvantage.
 We have built almost none for measuring male disadvantage.
 And what you do not measure, you cannot respond to.